About Me

 The Later Years

-When our daughters were about 2 1/2, we took Jessica on a steam train ride.
-She doesn't like loud noises, so although she was excited waiting for the train, she wasn't sure about getting on it once it was there.
+When our daughters were about 2 1/2, we took Jessica on a steam train ride (Emily is disabled and still living in the hospital at this time).
+Jess didn't like loud noises, so although she was excited waiting for the train, she wasn't sure about getting on it once it was there.

 She loved it.